Our Mountain Bike Community

 What’s going on out at Bike Glendhu

 Night riding is a heck of a good time.
 Due to our location on the globe and long daylight hours, there are two small windows where we can run night riding; September and May.
-Pop back here for dates when the time comes.

 You’ll need to provide your own lights, and you should bring a backup light (either a head torch or your phone) as there is only the moon to guide you off the hill if your lights go flat.
+We will have a few sets to rent for $20, get in and book them if you know you need them.
+We’ll also have some for sale.

 AUTUMN 2021 NIGHT RIDE DATES: